 Vienna, the capital of Austria, is arguably one of the grandest capitals in Europe.
 I’ve visited this beautiful city five times over the years and have gotten to know it fairly well.
 My most recent visit was during a river cruise from Budapest (Hungary) to Nuremberg (Germany).
 The ship stopped in Vienna for a full day and I took my partner, who’d not been there in a long time, out on a walking tour of Vienna to show my take on the city; from its historic grandeur to its vibrant, trendy side.
 There’s a countless number of things to see and do in Vienna and a stay of at least a few days is recommended, but if you’re short on time, for instance, if you’re on a Danube river cruise, then here’s what you can do in Vienna in a day.
-Vienna is perfect for walking and there are many lovely cafés to stop at along the way.
+Scroll down to see my recommended Vienna walking route and things to see and do along the way.

 We started our walk at the Karlsplatz U-Bahn station.
 From there, we continued past Vienna’s main highlights such as the Museum Quarter, Hofburg and St. Stephens Cathedral, and ended at one of my favourite parts of Vienna: the Danube Canal.

 Our self-guided Vienna walking tour covered a distance of approximately 12km and we did it comfortably within a day.

 We started our Vienna walking route at the Karlsplatz U-Bahn (metro) station and continued to our first stop, the Opera House.
 Originally called the Vienna Court Opera, this magnificent building has a history dating back to the mid-19th century.
 If you have the time, sign up for a tour inside (or even better, buy a ticket for a performance) as it really is stunning!